MichaelCade/90DaysOfDevOps/Days/day25.md

 Python is the standard language used for automated network operations.

-Whilst it is not only for network automation it seems to be everywhere when you are looking for resources and as previously mentioned if it's not Python then its generally Ansible which is in fact written also in Python.
+Whilst it is not only for network automation it seems to be everywhere when you are looking for resources and as previously mentioned if it's not Python then it's generally Ansible which is written also in Python.

 I think I have mentioned this already but during the "Learn a programming language" section I chose Golang over Python for reasons around my company are developing in Go so that was a good reason for me to learn but if that was not the case then Python would have taken that time.